omidkianifarkingkode/Test/README.md

 Implement a few missing pieces and improve code quality where noted.
 Focus on **correctness, clarity, and testability** rather than completeness or fancy UI.

-You have about **1–2 hours**.
+You have about **2 hours** for this exercise.
-Deliver what you can confidently explain — partial but well-structured work is preferred over rushed completeness.
+You are NOT expected to finish every task.
+Focus on correctness, code quality, and reasoning.
+Partial but solid work is perfectly fine.

 ---